Neko 0.9.99

 Three-dimensional field output

 Neko stores the 3D fields with results in the .fld format, which is the same as in Nek5000.
-The advantage of adopting this format, is that there is a reader in Paraview and Visit, which can be used to visualize them.
+The advantage of adopting this format, is that there is a reader in Paraview and VisIt, which can be used to visualize them.
 Note that the latest version of Paraview actually has two reader for .fld.
-For now, Neko has only been tested with the older reader, which uses Visit under the hood.
+For now, Neko has only been tested with the older reader, which uses VisIt under the hood.
 A file with the .nek5000 extension is used as the entry point for the readers and stores some metadata.
-Users may also find the Python package pymech useful for working with .flds.
+Users may also find the Python package pysemtools useful for working with .flds.
 Note that only the first output .fld file stores the mesh.

 Checkpoint files